-Firstly, HTML is short for “HyperText Markup Language”.
+Firstly, what is HTML is short for “HyperText Markup Language”.
 That may sound scary, but it simply means it is a language for describing web-pages using ordinary text.
 HTML is not a complex programming language.

 Every web page is actually a HTML file.
 Each HTML file is just a plain-text file, but with a .html file extension instead of .txt, and is made up of many HTML tags as well as the content for a web page.